psmdr/scripts/ExchangeReport/README.md

 Ways to resolve it, roughly in order of how commonly they are used:

-1. **Run the script directly on an Exchange server.** Exchange servers already trust each other for the necessary Kerberos delegation through their computer accounts (part of standard Exchange setup).
-Combine this with `-RunAsSystem` when registering the Scheduled Task: a task running as `NT AUTHORITY\SYSTEM` on an Exchange server authenticates as that server's computer account, which is already part of the trusted delegation path - this is usually the simplest fix and avoids managing a password for a dedicated service account.
+1. **Run the script directly on an Exchange server (recommended).**
+   Exchange servers already trust each other for the necessary Kerberos delegation through their computer accounts (part of standard Exchange setup).
+Combine this with `-RunAsSystem` when registering the Scheduled
+   Task: a task running as `NT AUTHORITY\SYSTEM` on an Exchange server authenticates as that server's computer account, which is already part of the trusted delegation path - this is usually the simplest fix and avoids managing a password for a dedicated service account.
+This is the setup described in [Recommended setup](#exchangereport) at the top of this document.
 2. **Set up Kerberos Constrained Delegation** for a dedicated service account, allowing it to delegate to the Exchange (Mailbox) servers.
 More setup effort, but keeps the account's privileges narrower than